-Aiding Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services behavior support services that are available to all students, including a process based on Multi-Tiered System of Support (MTSS).
+Aiding Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services

+For those students who are having difficulty in the regular classroom, all school districts and open enrollment charter schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Multi-Tiered System of Support (MTSS).
 The implementation of MTSS has the potential to have a positive impact on the ability of districts and charter schools to meet the needs of all struggling students.